-Given that I live in zone 5, which experiences full-blown winter, maybe it’s just wishful thinking that I could keep a zone 9-11 plant, such as Calibrachoa million bells, ringing throughout the winter.
+Given that I live in zone 5, which experiences full-blown winter, maybe it’s just wishful thinking that I could keep a zone 9 to 11 plant, such as Calibrachoa million bells, ringing throughout the winter.
 However, sometimes wishes do come true.
 It turns out Calibrachoa can be easily propagated from cuttings.
-This means it is possible to keep Calibrachoa plants over winter by taking cuttings from existing plants, rooting them and growing them indoors in a brightly lit space.
+This means it is possible to keep Calibrachoa plants over winter by taking cuttings from existing plants, rooting them, and growing them indoors in a brightly lit space.

 You can also try keeping Calibrachoa plants over winter in a container indoors.
 Before the first frost, carefully dig up the plant, being careful to retain as much of the root system as possible.
 Place in a container with fresh potting soil and transport to a cool space that stays above freezing – a garage should do nicely.
 Cut back the stems to about 2 inches (5 cm.) above the soil and water sparingly during the winter months.

 In mild winter regions, there are steps you can take to help ensure the resurgence of your Calibrachoa million bells in the spring.
-Upon the first signs of dormancy, overwintering million bells is achieved by cutting them back within a few inches of the ground, raking up and discarding the clippings, then covering with 2-3 inches (5-8 cm.) of mulch.
+Upon the first signs of dormancy, overwintering million bells is achieved by cutting them back within a few inches (8 cm.) of the ground, raking up and discarding the clippings, then covering with 2 to 3 inches (5-8 cm.) of mulch.
 The mulch will be removed upon the advent of spring and, hopefully, to signs of new growth.